 You can change what types of options are visible in the main navigation bar by clicking Menu Settings at the bottom of the bar, as shown in Figure 62.
-Using the dropdown menus, each group of options can be specified to appear in all forecasts, no forecasts, control forecasts, or simulations.
-The Default setting will revert an option to the forecasts it appears in when you first begin using the model (e.g., Profiles and Snapshots will only be visible in controls and simulations, respectively.)
+Using the drop-down menus, each group of options can be specified to appear in all forecasts, no forecasts, control forecasts, or simulations.
+The Default setting will revert an option to the forecasts it appears in when you first begin using the model.